LawShelf Educational Media | Evaluated Learning Experience

 December 2021 - Present.

-Upon completion of this course, students will be able to: Identify the federal and state laws that protect employees from discrimination, retaliation and other maltreatment by their employers; Describe when Title VII of the Civil Rights Act applies to employers; Differentiate between disparate treatment and disparate impact discrimination claims; Identify sources of protection against employment discrimination beyond the Civil Rights Act; Analyze the importance of the Americans with Disabilities Act (ADA) of 1990 with regard to employment; Apply the “reasonable accommodations” requirement under the ADA.
+Upon completion of this course, students will be able to: identify the federal and state laws that protect employees from discrimination, retaliation and other maltreatment by their employers; describe when Title VII of the Civil Rights Act applies to employers; differentiate between disparate treatment and disparate impact discrimination claims; identify sources of protection against employment discrimination beyond the Civil Rights Act; Analyze the importance of the Americans with Disabilities Act (ADA) of 1990 with regard to employment; and apply the “reasonable accommodations” requirement under the ADA.